-The Competition for the 2023 CINTAS Foundation Sondra Gilman González-Falla Fellowship in Photography is now closed.
+The Competition for the 2024 CINTAS Foundation Sondra Gilman González-Falla Fellowship in Photography is now OPEN.

 The CINTAS Foundation proudly announces the inception of its first fellowship dedicated exclusively to the art of photography.
 The fellowship is named in honor of Sondra Gilman González-Falla and generously funded by her family.

 Sondra Gilman held a variety of leadership positions.
 At the Whitney Museum of American Art, she was Chairman of the Painting and Sculpture Committee, Vice President of the Executive Committee, Chair of the Photography Committee, and served on the Permanent Collection Review, Building, and Facilities Committees.
 She played an instrumental role in bringing photography into the Whitney’s collection leading the initiative to create a committee devoted to the acquisition of photographs.
 The position of curator of photography and the Museum’s photography gallery were endowed by and named after her.
 She also started the Gilman Paper Company collection now hosted at the Metropolitan Museum of Art.

 “From the Heart”, “Shared Vision”, “Beauty of Lines” shows, and books of her photography collection have traveled to many museums around the country and throughout Europe.
 She was honored at the 2012 Whitney Gala and named with her husband, Celso González-Falla, as owning one of the top ten finest photography collections in the world by Art News.
 The Aperture Foundation at its 60th Anniversary Gala gave tribute to Sondra and Celso for their contribution to Aperture’s legacy.